Vaping Updates & Insights

 - 22% of eighth graders in Arkansas have tried e-cigarettes at least once, according to APNA

-- 42 deaths have been confirmed in 24 states (the median age of deceased patients was 49 years; ages ranged from 17‒75 years).
+- 60 deaths have been confirmed in 27 states and the District of Columbia (the median age of deceased patients was 51 years; ages ranged from 15‒75 years).

 - To date, national and state data suggest that products containing THC, particularly those obtained off the street or from other informal sources, are linked to most, but not all, of the cases and play a major role in the outbreak.

-- Recent CDC laboratory testing of fluid collected from the lungs of 29 patients with vaping-related illnesses, submitted from 10 states, found vitamin E acetate in every sample.
-Vitamin E acetate is used as an additive in the production of e-cigarette, or vaping, products.
-This is the first time that a potential chemical of concern has been detected in biologic samples from patients with these lung injuries.
+- Recent CDC laboratory testing of fluid collected from the lungs of 51 patients with vaping-related illnesses, submitted from 16 states, found vitamin E acetate in 48 samples.
+Vitamin E acetate is used as an additive in the production of some THC-containing e-cigarette, or vaping, products.

 The Arkansas Department of Health is warning Arkansans who use e-cigarettes about the risk of potential lung illness.